 |---|---|---|---|

 200 | — | all | Success.
-Also returned when the invoice is invalid — check valid in the report. |
+On /validate, also returned when the invoice is invalid — check valid.
+On /generate and /convert the body is the resulting XML (application/xml). |

-400 | empty_body | /validate, /parse | Empty request body.
-Send the invoice as raw bytes (XML or PDF) — no multipart, no base64. |
+400 | empty_body | all POST | Empty request body.
+Send raw bytes (XML/PDF) — or, for /generate, the JSON model. |

-401 | unauthorized | /validate, /parse | Missing or invalid API key.
+401 | unauthorized | all except /health | Missing or invalid API key.
 Send Authorization: Bearer <key>. /health is public. |

-413 | — | /validate, /parse | Request body exceeds the 10 MB limit. |
+413 | — | all POST | Request body exceeds the 10 MB limit. |

-422 | — | /parse only | The input could not be parsed as an e-invoice (no UBL/CII/ZUGFeRD structure found).
-See below. |
+422 | unparseable | /convert | The input could not be parsed as an e-invoice — reported as problem+json. |

-429 | rate_limited | /validate, /parse | Rate limit exceeded (default 120 requests/minute per key).
+429 | rate_limited | all POST | Rate limit exceeded (default 120 requests/minute per key).
 The Retry-After header tells you how many seconds to wait. |

 HTTP/1.1 422 Unprocessable Content